Updated: Mar 9

 Have easy access to

-Avoid to chose activities that are impossible to fit in your schedule, are boring or too confronting, as you will very soon find excuses to skip them.
+Avoid choosing activities that are impossible to fit in your schedule, are boring or too confronting, as you will soon find excuses to skip them.

-Taking care of yourself will boost positive feelings, it will help you better deal with stress, think more flexibly and therefore improve your day-to-day life.
+Taking care of yourself will boost positive feelings; it will help you better deal with stress, think more flexibly, and improve your day-to-day life.

 In my next blog, I will be recommending some free activities you can do that might have a positive impact on you and the way you feel about yourself.